docknetwork/api-docs/source/index.html.md

 ```

 Verifiable (signed) Credential returned by API.
-The current set of propoerties is almost complete
+The current set of properties is almost complete

 ### Properties